-All trade names, logos, slogans, brands and other marks registered in Barbados are protected under the Trade Marks Act, Cap.
-319 (1981) and the Trade Marks Amendment Act #16 (2001).
-The Corporate Affairs and Intellectual Property Office (CAIPO) of the Ministry of International Trade and International Transport is the agency responsible for registration and maintenance of public records relating to trademarks.
+All trade names, logos, slogans, brands and other marks registered in Barbados are protected under the Trade Marks Act, 1981-56 (Cap.
+319), as amended, and its implementing regulations.
+The Corporate Affairs and Intellectual Property Office (CAIPO) of the Ministry of International Business and Industry is the agency responsible for registration and maintenance of public records relating to trademarks.
 Trademark registration is voluntary in Barbados, but highly recommended in order to secure adequate legal recourse in the event of trademark infringement.
-Prior to applying for any trademark registration in Barbados, it is recommended that the CAIPO Register be searched to determine if someone else has already applied for or registered a trademark in Barbados.
+Prior to applying for any trademark registration in Barbados, it is recommended that the CAIPO Register be searched to determine if someone else has already applied for or registered an identical or similar trademark in Barbados.
 These searches are conducted free of charge.